Employment Condition: Fixed Term (9 Month Appointment)

 Provide evidence of continuing preparation and study in the field to enhance teaching abilities.

 Contribute to student growth and development including student advising.

+Provide service to the university and community including the program, the department, the college, the university, and the greater community.
 Support Winona State University’s mission to enhance the intellectual, social, cultural, and economic vitality of the people and communities we serve.
-Provide service to the university and community including the program, department, college, university and greater community.

 Demonstrated commitment to quality teaching.